Orthopaedic

 Program Highlights:

-– Shared experience with our 10 Residency and Fellowship Programs
+• Shared experience between our 10 Residency and Fellowship Programs

 Accreditation:

-The Brooks Orthopaedic Residency is accredited for Physical Therapists by the American Board of Physical Therapy Residency & Fellowship Education (ABPTRFE).
+The Brooks Orthopaedic Residencies in Jacksonville and Orlando are accredited for Physical Therapists by the American Board of Physical Therapy Residency & Fellowship Education (ABPTRFE).

 Board Certification: